totalspectrum/spin2cpp/doc/general.md

 ### Optimization control on the command line

 Multiple `-O` options may be given, or combined separated by commas.
 So for example to compile with no optimizations except basic register and peephole, one would give `-O0,regs,peephole`.
-To compile with `-O2` but with peepholes turned off, one would give `-O2,!peephole`.
+To compile with `-O2` but with peepholes turned off, one would give `-O2,!peephole` or `-O2,no-peephole`.

 ### Optimizing for size